ibm-cloud-docs/vpc/about-placement-groups.md

 ### Power spread strategy (power anti-affinity) for high availability.
 {: #power-spread-placement-groups-for-vpc}

-A power spread placement group strategy guarantees each instance is placed on computer hosts with separate power and network supplies to minimize the chances of service disruption.
+A power spread placement group strategy guarantees each instance is placed on compute hosts with separate power and network supplies to minimize the chances of service disruption.
 This placement group strategy supports a maximum of four instances per placement group.

 Instance provisioning fails if the instance cannot be placed on a different power supply than all other instances in the placement group.